stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### List All the Teams of a User

-On the User object, you can call the `listTeams` method or `useTeams` hook to get all the teams a user is a member of. this is an example:
+You can list all the teams a user belongs to by using the `listTeams` method or `useTeams` hook on the User object.
+Here is how you can do it:

 <Tabs>
   <TabItem value="client" label="Client Component" default>